EtienneDx/git-mentor/docs/Infrastructure.md

 As displayed here, the first iteration will bundle all components into a single server.
 This will allow for a simpler development and deployment.
 However, this adds restrictions on the scalability of the project.
 Later iterations will separate components over different services.

+## Design principles

+As per best practices and to favor a proper unit testing of the code, it is recommended to design everything with the dependency injection design principle in mind.
+This will make the code easier to iterate over, as well as provide easily testable indepenedant components.

 ## Components

 ### Front-End